nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
 User uses the wrong delimiter or makes a spelling mistake
+  - UniMate displays a message to show a helper message outlining the correct syntax and available sort options
+- 1b.
+User uses too few or too many arguments for sort
-  - UniMate displays a message to show a helper message outlining the available sort options
+  - UniMate displays a message to show a helper message outlining the correct syntax and available sort options

 ### Non-Functional Requirements